Skip to Content

 Stick a funnel in the top of your empty container.
 Carefully pour the liquid into the container.

 The homemade body wash will last quite a while, so you can make it ahead of time and then use it when you need body wash.
-Homemade body wash is just soap, water, and (optional) coconut oil, so it is definitely shelf stable.
+Homemade body wash is just soap, water, and coconut oil, so it has a long shelf life.

 Tips For Making Homemade Body Wash Out Of Bar Soap

 One: It really helps to put your homemade body wash into an old body wash container.
-That way, you’ll know how many ounces of liquid the container was to begin with, so you’ll know how many ounces of water you need to fill it.
+That way, you’ll know how many ounces of body wash the container held to begin with, so you’ll know how many ounces of water you need to fill it.

-You’ll also be recycling, which is one of my favorite pasttimes.
+Plus, you’ll also be recycling, which is one of my favorite pastimes.

-Two: The ratio I’m using is 1 ounce of bar soap to 1 cup (8 ounces) of water.
+Two: The ratio I use is 1 ounce of bar soap to 1 cup (8 ounces) of water.
 So if you’re reusing a 12 oz. body wash container, that’s 1.5 ounces of bar soap.

 I read so many blog posts that were so willy-nilly on the measurements, and that was driving me crazy.
 So this 1 ounce of body was per 1 cup of water is what I came up with and it has worked well for us every time.